hughbuntu/RESTbaby/README.md

-# restbaby
+# RESTbaby
-# An example, minimal REST API
+# An example, minimal REST API - slightly larger version

 ## Explanation

 This is a template to rapidly implement a simple rest interface with two files.

 api.php contains the rest interface itself